Few-Shot Segmentation with Global and Local Contrastive Learning: Introduction

-Using the self-supervised method mentioned above, we train a prior extractor from the unlabeled data to store the predetermined prior for query images.
-Then, we propose a new few-shot segmentation architecture, as shown in Figure~\ref{Fig:introduction}, to retrieve the query category semantic segmentation information from the priors.
-The given query images are encoded with the prior extractor and a feature extractor to generate the prior features and the bridge features, respectively.
-We then locate the target objects by calculating the pixel-wise similarity maps between the prior and bridge features.
-In such a way, we obtain the prior region maps of the query images through their own information, overcoming the limitations mentioned above.
-The support images are encoded by the same feature extractor to be projected to the same feature space with the bridge features.
-We then build cross interactions between support and bridge features to enhance the segmentation performance.
+We utilized the previously mentioned self-supervised learning method to train a prior extractor on the available unlabeled data, which holds the predetermined prior for the query images.
+Subsequently, we developed a new few-shot segmentation architecture, as illustrated in Figure~\ref{Fig:introduction}, to extract semantic segmentation information of the query category from the priors.
+In this approach, the given query images undergo encoding using the prior and feature extractors, resulting in prior features and bridge features, respectively.
+The target objects are then identified by computing pixel-wise similarity maps between the prior and bridge features.
+This method enables us to obtain the prior region maps of the query images utilizing their own information, thereby addressing the aforementioned limitations.
+Furthermore, the support images undergo encoding by the same feature extractor to be projected onto the same feature space as the bridge features.
+Subsequently, we establish cross-interactions between the support and bridge features to enhance the segmentation performance.